mongodb/docs-app-services/source/mongodb/limitations-serverless-instances.rst

 - You cannot use a serverless instance as your app's :ref:`synced <sync>` cluster.

-- You cannot watch collections for changes on a serverless instance.
+- You cannot watch collections for changes data sources that are serverless {+atlas+} instances.